zachjustice/IntelliServer/README.md

 $ source venv/bin/activate
 ```

-(to deactivate virtual environment):
+To deactivate the virtual environment:
 ```
 $ deactivate
 ```

-install python dependencies using requirements.txt:
+Install python dependencies using requirements.txt:
-    make sure virtual environment is activated
+    make sure the virtual environment is activated
     ```
     $ venv/bin/pip install -r requirements.txt
     ```

 ## Usage
-  To run IntelliServer on localhost from port 5000:
+  To run IntelliServer from your localhost on port 5000:
-    make sure virtual environment is activated
+    make sure the virtual environment is activated
-    navigate to django_site/ folder
+    navigate to your IntelliServer/ folder
     ```
     $ python runserver.py
     ```